-While it is truly a local, Ta Tuay is charming and beautifully decorated, more than the usual hole in the wall that local joints often are.
+While it is truly a local, Ta Tuay is charming and beautifully decorated, more than the usual hole-in-the-wall that local joints often are.
 The restaurant also has two large air-conditioned rooms, an outdoor sitting area and a few tables in a fancy green garden.
 Despite being far and well hidden, the restaurant is packed on weekends and judging by the expensive cars parked outside; you can tell that the food addresses a knowledgeable upmarket clientele.
 Remember that you should not come without booking in advance as there is a long waiting list!

 What to order?

-We went for the most unusual dishes on the menu because there would be no point to order fried rice!
+We went for the most unusual dishes on the menu because there would be no point in ordering fried rice!
 What we ordered was a bit too extreme, but it was fun.
 We had ‘green caviar’ (officially known as Caulerpa Lentillifera), tiny beads of slimy algae on a branch.
-It does look good for a photo, and many seem to love it, but it was a little too slimy to our taste.
+It does look good for a photo, and many seem to love it, but it was a little too slimy for our taste.

 What makes a restaurant successful and unique is, of course, the chef.
 Khun Klak is a gentle, talented and dedicated person.
 Despite the bustling restaurant and the apparent race in the kitchen, she came and took personal care of us (as usual, we came unannounced, and she didn’t know we were here for a restaurant review).
-She just felt sorry when she saw how disappointed we were to hear the restaurant was packed and the queue was about 45 minutes!
+She felt sorry when she saw how disappointed we were to hear the restaurant was packed and the queue was about 45 minutes!
 However, she managed to accommodate us nicely and was so friendly.